Keyshawn Johnson: New York Jets

 The New York Jets drafted Johnson with the first overall pick in the 1996 NFL draft.
 He was the third wide receiver selected with the number one overall pick, and the first since Irving Fryar was chosen by the New England Patriots in 1984.
 While in New York, he played three seasons (1997–1999) under Bill Parcells, who in two seasons would turnaround the Jets from 1–15 in 1996, Johnson's rookie year, to 9–7 in 1997, and 12–4 in 1998 and the franchise's first ever AFC East Division title.

-One of his best performances was in a 34–24 win over the Jacksonville Jaguars in an AFC divisional playoff game after the 1998 season.
-In that game, Johnson caught nine passes for 121 yards and a touchdown, rushed for 28 yards and a touchdown, recovered a fumble, and intercepted a pass on defense.
-The Jets however, fell one game short of the Super Bowl after losing the AFC Championship Game the next week to the Denver Broncos 23–10.
-Johnson wrote an autobiography with ESPN's Shelley Smith, Just Give Me the Damn Ball.
-The book covered his rookie year experiences.
+In the 1996 season, Johnson had 63 receptions for 844 yards and eight touchdowns as a rookie.

+In the 1997 season, Johnson had 70 receptions for 963 yards and five touchdowns.

+In the 1998 season opener, Johnson had nine receptions for 126 yards and two touchdowns in the 36–30 overtime road loss to the San Francisco 49ers.
+In the 1998 season, Johnson had 83 receptions for 1,131 yards and ten touchdowns.
+He was named as a Pro Bowler for the first time.

+In the 1999 season opener, Johnson had eight receptions for a career-high 194 yards and one touchdown in the 30–28 loss to the New England Patriots.
+In Week 12, he had 11 receptions for 144 yards and two touchdowns in the 28–20 win over the Miami Dolphins.
+In the 1999 season, Johnson had 89 receptions for 1,170 yards and eight touchdowns.
+He was named to his second Pro Bowl.
+In the Divisional Round against the Jacksonville Jaguars, he had nine receptions for 121 yards and one receiving touchdown to go with a rushing touchdown, a fumble recovery, and an intercepted pass on defense.